Integral cohomology of quotients via toric geometry: Toric blow-up

-defined on the 1-dimensional cones, by sending $\sigma$ to the equivariant cohomology class associated to the divisor $V(\sigma)$.
-When $X_\Sigma$ is smooth, $c_\Sigma$ is an isomorphism (see for instance \cite[Theorem 3]{Brion} or \cite[Section 2.2]{Brion2}).
+defined on the 1-dimensional cones, by sending $x_\sigma$ to the equivariant cohomology class associated to the divisor $V(\sigma)$.
+When $X_\Sigma$ is smooth, $c_\Sigma$ is an isomorphism (this is due to \cite[Section 2.2]{Brion2} where the result is stated with rational coefficients, however the proof is still true considering integral coefficients; see \cite[Sections 2.3 and 3]{Franz2} for the same result in a more general setting).
 Then, we have the following commutative diagram:

 The map $R(\Sigma)\rightarrow R(\Sigma')$ is surjective because $\Sigma'\subset \Sigma$.
 Moreover, the maps $H_\mathcal{T}^*(X_\Sigma,\Z)\rightarrow H^*(X_\Sigma,\Z)$ and $H_\mathcal{T}^*(X_{\Sigma'},\Z)\rightarrow H^*(X_{\Sigma'},\Z)$ are surjective because the cohomologies of $X_\Sigma$ and $X_{\Sigma'}$ are concentrated in even degrees (see for instance \cite[Lemma 5.1]{Franz}).
 By commutativity of the diagram, it follows that $j^*:H^*(X_{\Sigma},\Z)\rightarrow H^*(X_{\Sigma'},\Z)$ is surjective. \end{proof}